taupirho/calculate-a-hedged-index-complex/README.md

 sub-indices and hedging currencies 1 month forward and spot rates and the unhedged performance of the overall portfolio.

-Once you've go all this info you basically do the following
+Once you've go all this info you basically (and simplistically)  do the following

 hedged performance = unhedged performance + SUM(individual sub-indices hedge impacts)